Back to DNB Tips

 • Subscribe to specialty-specific YouTube channels

-Limited surgical autonomy (Surgery/Ortho)"DNB residents not given enough exposure and independence"
+Limited surgical autonomy (Surgery/Ortho)"PG+SS residents not given enough exposure and independence"

 • Volunteer for emergency night cases - more autonomy when seniors are tired